monkscode/Natural-Language-to-Robot-Framework/README.md

 ---

-## Why Mark 1 Stands Out

-- 🎯 **95%+ Success Rate** - Vision-based element detection that actually works
-- ⚡ **3-5x Faster** - Batch processing finds all elements in one session
-- 🧠 **Context-Aware** - AI understands your workflow, not just individual steps
-- 🔒 **Privacy-First** - Run locally with Ollama or use cloud models
-- 📦 **Zero Setup** - One command to start, works out of the box
-- 🎨 **Beautiful Reports** - Detailed HTML logs for easy debugging

 ## 📈 Quick Comparison

 | Feature | Mark 1 | Selenium IDE | Playwright Codegen | Manual Coding |